tobincooney/site/notes/archive.md

 - top of the page: links to [[portfolio album]] in case you missed it (it doesn't show up in the archive timeline, it's just the curation), but then:
-- __by year__
-- [ ] table of contents
-- each year has writing (overview) & subheaders for projects, links to where the media are.
-- i'll probably link to music & stuff here, NOT the whole archive of portfolio albums
 - __TAGGED BY GRADE!__
 - [ ] look thru. mscz files??
 	- garage band files??